How To Maintain A Healthy PregnancyPublished:

 For more information on food, meal variety, and specific pregnancy nutrients, check out our e-book, Feel Good Food for Healthy Pregnancy, which includes both recipes (categorized by trimester) and pregnant guidelines (what nutrients to focus on and foods to avoid).
 You got this mama, you and your little one are going to thrive!

 Vitamins and nutrients are crucial during pregnancy for you and your growing baby, who is completely dependent on you for nourishment.
 This is why you’re advised to take a daily prenatal vitamin and follow a healthy diet.
 Usually, most diets aren’t enough to provide all the key vitamins that nurture you and your baby’s growth and development.
-Feed Mom & Me Complete Prenatal with DHA Multivitamin helps by providing you with all the essential vitamins, nutrients, and minerals.
+Feed Mom & Me Complete Prenatal with DHA Multivitamins helps provide you with all the essential vitamins, nutrients, and minerals.

 Some benefits of taking a daily prenatal vitamin are that they contain the right amounts of essential vitamins, minerals, and nutrients that help reassure you’re well-nourished for the development of your healthy baby.
 During pregnancy, a woman's daily intake requires key nutrients such as methylfolate (folate), iron, calcium, DHA (omega-3 fatty acid), and much more.
 These nutrients are the fundamentals for the proper embryonic development, fetal growth, and overall health of you and your developing baby.

 For more information on prenatal vitamins, please check out our Benefits of Feed Mom & Me Complete Prenatal with DHA Multivitamin Blog.
-To purchase our Prenatal Vitamins, click here!
 You got this mama, you and your little one are going to thrive!

 Being that food is a major way that your growing baby gets nourished, you must know that there are certain foods you should avoid.
 Certain foods contain bacteria or potentially toxic ingredients that can be harmful and pose a threat to your health and your baby’s.